Fighting diabetes

 The main signs of diabetes are:

-Over a longer period, high blood glucose can damage your heart, eyes, feet and kidneys, so it's important to contact a doctor if you're worried that you have any of these symptoms.
+Over a longer period, high blood glucose can damage your heart, eyes, feet and kidneys, so it's important to contact a doctor if you experience the main symptoms of diabetes.

 They can test you for diabetes – this is usually a simple urine and blood test.
 The sooner you're diagnosed, the sooner you can begin to manage the condition.